-The two indices listed on page 69 have been used as proxies for the Company's physical exposure in those markets.
+The above two indices have been used as proxies for the Company's physical exposure in those markets.

 If all other share market indices that the Company invests moved by +/-5%, then the Company's profit would increase/(decrease) by A\$5,164,000 (2012: A\$3,736,000).
 A sensitivity of 5% has been selected as this is considered reasonably possible.
 However, given the present volatility of global markets, increases or decreases greater than this are possible.